HMS B7: Construction and career

 Ordered as part of the 1904–1905 Naval Programme, B7 was built by Vickers at their Barrow-in-Furness shipyard.
 She was launched on 30 November 1905 and completed on 27 March 1906 at a cost of £47,000.
 The B-class submarines were initially assigned to the Third Division of the Home Fleet, based at Portsmouth and Devonport, and were tasked with coastal-defence duties and defending the Straits of Dover in wartime.
 In 1912, HMS B7, HMS B6 and HMS B8 were transferred to Malta.

 After the start of the First World War and the unsuccessful pursuit of the German ships Goeben and Breslau in August 1914, the B-class submarines were transferred to the Dardanelles area in mid-September to prevent any breakout attempt by the German ships.
 After the arrival of the larger and more modern E-class submarines in early 1915, the B-class boats began to return to Malta.
 After the Kingdom of Italy joined the Allies in May 1915, the B-class submarines in the Mediterranean were transferred to Venice to reinforce Italian forces in the northern Adriatic.
 B7, B8 and B9 were the first to arrive in Venice on 11 October.
 The five British submarines made a total of 13 patrols off the Austro-Hungarian coast before the end of 1915, hampered by bad weather and drifting mines.

-B7 was ordered to Malta for a refit at the beginning of 1916 that lasted until May when the boat made two patrols.
+B7 was ordered to Malta for a refit at the beginning of 1916, which lasted until May, when the boat made two patrols.
 On 4 June she was patrolling off Pola with only her conning tower above water when she was attacked by two Austro-Hungarian Lohner L flying boats.
 As the boat crash dived a bomb blew in the glass portholes in the conning tower, flooding it and sending B7 below 100 feet before she could recover and surface to drain the conning tower.
 The bomb had also jammed the diving planes in the rise position.
 The jam was cleared as another flying boat dropped five small bombs near the submarine as she was diving, but failed to do any damage.
 As she was returning to Venice the following day, her engine broke down and B7 had to be towed into Chioggia for repairs.
 They were not satisfactory and she had to be towed to Venice on the 6th.
 Replaced by more modern H-class submarines, the B-class boats returned to Malta on 9 November to be converted into surface patrol boats, armed with a 12-pounder (3 in) gun.
 Redesignated as S7 in August 1917, the boat was assigned to patrol the Otranto Barrage that was intended to prevent the Austro-Hungarian Navy from breaking out of the Adriatic, although she proved to be very unreliable in service.
 Paid off at Malta, she was sold for scrap in 1919.